Topological $p_x+ip_y$ inter-valley coherent state in Moir\'e MoTe$_2$/WSe$_2$ heterobilayers: Discussion

-{\bf Discussion.} To summarize, the new layer-resolved MCD experiments suggested that, near half-filling, the top moir\'e bands of the MoTe$_2$ layer and the WSe$_2$ layer would have the same spin polarization.
-Moreover, the QAH state with quantized Hall resistance would appear when the top moir\'e band of WSe$_2$ is hole doped.
+To summarize, the new layer-resolved MCD experiments suggested that, near half-filling, the top moir\'e bands of the MoTe$_2$ layer and the WSe$_2$ layer would have the same spin polarization.
+Moreover, the QAH state with quantized Hall resistance would appear when the top moir\'e band of WSe$_2$ is hole-doped.
 The new experiments suggest that the band structure at half-filling has the form shown in Fig.~\ref{fig:fig1}b.
 However, how a QAH state can emerge out of the band structure shown in Fig.~\ref{fig:fig1}b was not known.
-In this work, based on the assumption that an interlayer spin-exchange (in the order of 50 meV) can push the WSe$_2$ band up to the Fermi energy, we have established a theory which can explain many of the key experimental observations.
+In this work, based on the assumption that a Hund's splitting can push the WSe$_2$ band up to the Fermi energy, we have established a theory that can explain many of the key experimental observations.
 Specifically, we have demonstrated how the Coulomb interactions can couple the states from the hole pockets and the electron pockets of the WSe$_2$ layers and the MoTe$_2$ layers respectively, which are separated by a constant momentum vector $\bm{Q}=(\frac{4\pi}{3a_M},0)$.
 Importantly, we have shown the massive Dirac dispersion nature of the MoTe$_2$ moir\'e bands provides a phase winding in the order parameter to give rise to a QAH state.
-Further self-consistent Hartree-Fock calculations confirm that the top moir\'e bands carry finite Chern numbers for a wide range of Coulomb interaction strengths and gating as observed in the experiment.
+Further self-consistent Hartree-Fock calculations confirm that the top moir\'e bands carry finite Chern numbers for a certain range of Coulomb interaction strengths and gating as observed in the experiment.

 We would like to emphasize that the hybridization of the states with a constant momentum vector $\bm{Q}$ has an important and interesting experimental consequence.
 Due to the hybridization, the moir\'e bands are further folded such that the $\bm{Q}$-vector becomes a new reciprocal vector of the heterobilayer.
 As a result, the unit cells are enlarged and a new unit cell is induced by the order parameter $\braket{c^{\dagger}_{+,\bm{k}}c_{-,\bm{k}+\bm{Q}}}$.
 The local density of states in the absence and presence of the TIVC order parameter is shown in Fig.~\ref{fig:fig4}.
 It is clearly shown that the new unit cell is three times as large as the original moir\'e unit cell.
-The predicted change in the local density of states can be verified experimentally through scanning tunneling microscopy (STM).
+The predicted change in the local density of states can be verified experimentally through scanning tunneling microscopy (STM) \cite{Zalatel2022}. \YM{Recently, the IVC states were experimentally studied in twisted multilayer graphene with STM measurements \cite{Nuckolls2023,Kim2023}. }